More

 • Set Measurable Goals: Establish KPIs (Key Performance Indicators) that will help you measure your launch’s success.
 Use tools like Axify to track KPIs related to team performance and development efficiency.
 Additionally, your KPIs may include metrics such as customer acquisition rates, conversion rates, or demo sign-ups, ensuring a comprehensive view of both product development and market impact.

 • Create a Buzz: Use content marketing, social media, and email marketing to build anticipation.
-Sharing sneak peeks, demos, and user testimonials can spark interest.
+Sharing sneak peeks, software demo video, and user testimonials can spark interest.

 2. Launching Stage: